paskal/blog/blog/content/post/2018-15-hugo-blog-themes.markdown

 slug: 15-hugo-framework-blog-themes
 ---

 I've tested all 202 Hugo themes [from the catalog](https://github.com/gohugoio/hugoThemes) plus 3 missing from it for basic functionality and picked the best blog-oriented ones.
-By that I mean all of them have blog posts shown on the main page and most of them support posts tags.
+By that I mean all them have blog posts shown on the main page and most of them support posts tags.

 All themes below have active developers, I've didn't include 3-years-old themes without newer commits.
 I'll present them in alphabetical order, they're all fine quality and couldn't be compared or ranked in any unified way I can think of.